sweattep/modern_quotes/README.md

 >With some people, it's become an issue.
 I've had people look at me with total shock.
 Particularly if they hear my voice, because they think that all Black people have a voice that sounds a certain way, and they know it.
 And I sit there and go, "Oh yeah?
 Well, sorry, I don't"

 >Moderate physical activity has a positive impact on the body because it helps maintain the health of bones, muscles, and joints.

+>snitching is not when you're trying to protect yourself from an enemy, it is when you betray a friend
+>